kcbimal/QHELD/README.txt

           Nevertheless, the values can be provided manually as well.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%   3. frequency_calculator.py   %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-2.5 'frequency_calculator.py' uses phonopy to calculate the frequencies, and phonopy needs a configuration file (band.conf, for example) that includes at least the following flags (the value for DIM can change but not the others).
+2.5 'frequency_calculator.py' uses phonopy to calculate the frequencies, and phonopy needs:
+		 a FORCE CONSTANT.CSV file and configuration file (band.conf, for example) band.conf includes at least the following flags (the value for DIM can change but not the others).
 Make sure that the configuration file is in the directory.
 Phonopy will write a file named 'phonopy.yalm' with the results that will be used in the next part.

 DIM = 4 4 4
 READ_FORCE_CONSTANTS = .TRUE.